colinangusmackay/family-tree/gedcom-info/index-marriage-by-date.md

 permalink: /indexes/marriage-by-date
 ---

-# Index - Marriage By Date
+# Index - Marriage by Date

 A list of marriages, civil partnerships and civil unions by date.